Grey Brydges, 5th Baron Chandos of Sudeley1

 James Stanley, 7th Earl of Derby

-James Stanley, 7th Earl of Derby was born on 31 January 1607.3 He was the son of William Stanley, 6th Earl of Derby and Lady Elizabeth de Vere.3 He married Charlotte de la Trémoille, daughter of Claude de la Trémoille, Duc de Thouars and Charlotte von Nassau-Dillenburg, on 26 June 1626.3 He died on 15 October 1651 at age 44 at Bolton, Lancashire, England, decapitated for supporting King Charles II.4
+James Stanley, 7th Earl of Derby was born on 31 January 1607.3 He was the son of William Stanley, 6th Earl of Derby and Lady Elizabeth de Vere.3 He married Charlotte de la Trémoille, daughter of Claude de la Trémoille, Duc de Thouars and Charlotte von Nassau-Dillenburg, on 26 June 1626.3 He died on 15 October 1651 at age 44 at Bolton, Lancashire, EnglandG, decapitated for supporting King Charles II.4

-James Stanley, 7th Earl of Derby held the office of Member of Parliament (M.P.) for Liverpool in 1625.3 He was invested as a Knight, Order of the Bath (K.B.) in 1626.3 He held the office of Lord-Lieutenant of Lancashire between 1626 and 1647, jointly 1626-42.3 He held the office of Chamberlain of Chester between 1626 and 1647, jointly 1626-42.3 He held the office of Lord-Lieutenant of Cheshire between 1626 and 1647, jointly 1626-42.3 He was created 1st Lord Strange [England by writ] on 7 March 1627/28, although he was mistakenly given the precedence of 1299.3 He held the Isle of Man for King Charles I during the Civil War.3 He held the office of Sovereign Lord of the Isle of Man in 1642.3 He held the office of Lord-Lieutenant of North Wales in 1642.3 He succeeded to the title of 7th Earl of Derby [E., 1485] on 29 September 1642.3 He was invested as a Knight, Order of the Garter (K.G.) in 1650.3 His lordship, distinguished by his devoted and heroic attachment to Royalty during the Civil Wars, fell into the hands of the enemy after the Battle of Worcester.
+(an unknown value.)5 He held the office of Member of Parliament (M.P.) for Liverpool in 1625.3 He was appointed Knight, Order of the Bath (K.B.) in 1626.3 He held the office of Lord-Lieutenant of Lancashire between 1626 and 1647, jointly 1626-42.3 He held the office of Lord-Lieutenant of Cheshire between 1626 and 1647, jointly 1626-42.3 He held the office of Chamberlain of Chester between 1626 and 1647, jointly 1626-42.3 He was created 1st Baron Strange [England by writ] on 7 March 1627/28, although he was mistakenly given the precedence of 1299 in what was thought to be his father's barony, although the Barony had in fact fallen into abeyance (according to a doctrine which only came to fruition in the late 17th century) between his female cousins on his uncle's death so that in effect a new Barony of Strange was now created.3 He held the Isle of Man for King Charles I during the Civil War.3 He held the office of Sovereign Lord of the Isle of Man in 1642.3 He held the office of Lord-Lieutenant of North Wales in 1642.3 He succeeded as the 7th Earl of Derby [E., 1485] on 29 September 1642.3 He was appointed Knight, Order of the Garter (K.G.) in 1650.3 His lordship, distinguished by his devoted and heroic attachment to Royalty during the Civil Wars, fell into the hands of the enemy after the Battle of Worcester.

 Children of James Stanley, 7th Earl of Derby and Charlotte de la Trémoille